rafabc/microservices-maven-archetypes/archetype-swagger-catalog/README.md

-Zuul rchetype
+Swagger catalog archetypes
 ======================================

 Summary
 -------
-With this archetype its posible to create a Zuul Edge Service project pre-configured for integrate with Spring-Cloud-Config and Eureka.
+With this archetype its posible to create a Swagger Catalog project pre-configured for integrate with Spring-Cloud-Config and Eureka.
+Swagger Catalog offer a central point where consult all Swagger services.

 Install the archetype
 -------------